Protesters ransack government buildings in Guinea smelting town

-CONAKRY (Reuters) - Protesters angered by the death of a young man in police custody ransacked a police station and government buildings in Guinea’s main aluminum smelting town on Wednesday, local residents said.
+CONAKRY, Feb 26 (Reuters) - Protesters angered by the death of a young man in police custody ransacked a police station and government buildings in Guinea’s main aluminium smelting town on Wednesday, local residents said.

-Work at Russian aluminum giant RUSAL’s Friguia refinery has been suspended since April 2012, hitting household incomes hard and aggravating social unrest in the town of Fria, 160 km (99 miles) north of the capital Conakry.
+Work at Russian aluminium giant RUSAL’s Friguia refinery has been suspended since April 2012 hitting household incomes hard and aggravating social unrest in the town of Fria, 160 km (99 miles) north of the capital Conakry.

-Protesters threw stones and burned tires in the town’s streets, before attacking the police station.
+Protesters threw stones and burned tyres in the town’s streets, before attacking the police station.

 “The municipal police station is looted.
 The youth are in the streets showing their anger after the death of their friend,” Fria resident Mamadou Gueye told Reuters.